-Despite having deployed multiple solutions to create a defense in depth and having followed all the industry best practices, some of the very best IT security directors will confess that they have a very fundamental problem: They don't really know how well their cybersecurity defenses are working.
+Despite implementing multiple solutions to create a defense in depth and following all industry best practices, some of the very best IT security directors will confess that they have a very fundamental problem: They don't really know how well their security is working.

 Until recently, enterprises have had limited capabilities for assessing the damage that a cyberattack could do to their systems.
 They might have conducted penetration testing, vulnerability assessments, security audits, red team testing or threat hunting, but each of these approaches have limitations that prevent it from providing a comprehensive, ongoing picture of an organization's overall security posture.

 To fill this need, vendors have stepped up with a new type of tool called breach and attack simulation (BAS).
-This terminology started gaining attention in the last year or so, so it's still in the early stages of development.
-In its 2018 Hype Cycle for Threat-Facing Technologies, Gartner places BAS at the beginning, in the "on the rise" portion of the cycle.
+This terminology first started gaining attention around 2017, so it is still in the early stages of development.
+In its 2018 Hype Cycle for Threat-Facing Technologies, Gartner places BAS in the beginning, "on the rise" portion of the cycle.

 What is breach and attack simulation (BAS)?

-BAS tools run simulated attacks to measure the effectiveness of a company's prevention, detection and mitigation capabilities.
-For example, the software might simulate a phishing attack on a company's email systems, a cyberattack on the company's web application firewall (WAF), attempted data exfiltration, lateral movement within networks, or a malware attack on an endpoint.
+Breach and attack simulation (BAS) technology pretends to be an attacker in order to test a network's cyber defenses.
+These automated tools run simulated attacks to measure the effectiveness of a company's prevention, detection and mitigation capabilities.
+For example, the software might simulate a phishing attack on a company's email systems, a cyberattack on the company's web application firewall (WAF), attempted data exfiltration, lateral movement within networks or a malware attack on an endpoint.
+Most of the tools can run 24x7 in order to provide alerts whenever a change to the network results in potential vulnerabilities or risk.
+Some provide the ability to run scheduled mock attacks, and some can run surprise mock attacks in order to gauge a security operations center's capabilities.
+Some also incorporate artificial intelligence and machine learning capabilities to launch more sophisticated attacks over time or to analyze data on a company's cybersecurity posture.

-In short, the market is still evolving to define what exactly constitutes a BAS solution and how it differs from other products on the market.
+In short, the market is still working to define what exactly constitutes a BAS solution and how it differs from other products on the market.

 Breach simulation vs. penetration testing